Medicare & Medicaid Compared: How Both Programs Benefit Insurance Agents

 If you’re wondering how you can assist your clients with enrolling in Medicaid, checking for eligibility is a simple process!
 Healthcare.gov has a quick tool that anyone can use to determine their Medicaid eligibility based solely on income.
 If they don’t qualify based on income eligibility, your client should still apply if they’re disabled or have other qualifying circumstances because they could still be entitled to Medicaid coverage!
 This coverage can be applied for through the Health Insurance Marketplace or directly through your state’s Medicaid agency.
 Even if your client doesn’t end up with Medicaid insurance coverage, this program could still help your Medicare beneficiaries in other ways!

-Examples of how this help is given include Medicare Savings Programs (MSPs) and Extra Help.
+Examples of how this help is given include Medicare Savings Programs (MSPs)for a Medicare Savings Program” and Extra Help.
 Medicaid funds these programs, as an MSP will directly pay for overhead Medicare costs, such as deductibles or the Part B premium, rather than being true Medicaid coverage.
 If your client qualifies for an MSP due to their low income level, then they would automatically be enrolled into the Extra Help program as well, which will help with the cost of their prescriptions and Medicare Part D.

 Federal Medicaid funding doesn’t just provide insurance coverage to individuals or families.
 This money is also used by states to support infrastructure, such as hospitals or community centers, and staffing for physicians, nurses, home health care, and other entities for communities that serve a high population of Medicaid beneficiaries.